 The behavior of the ODB2GBR program is controlled by the parameters in the Settings Dialog.
 This dialog is launched from the main menu.

-This is the directory where all temporary and intermediate files are written to.
-The output GDSII file is also written here unless the user changes the default output directory.
+The directory where temporary and intermediate files are written to.
+The output GDSII/OASIS file is also written here unless the user defines the output directory.

 Show Progress Bar

 If checked, the main conversion engine sends progress information back to the GUI which displays progress in a window.
 If unchecked this behavior is suppressed.

 If checked, temporary files are not deleted upon closing the program.
 Normally this is used when debugging.

 Some of the modules in the ODB2GBR converter are multi-threaded.
 If your machine has multiple CPUs then setting this value equal to the number of CPUs (or cores) will improve performance on large files.
 Default=1.
 Many Boolean operations are performed during conversion and multi-threading greatly speeds up the Boolean computations.

 special arguments passed to front end that handles file opening.
 Not normally used except when debugging.